freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 430.1

 Still two.
-You won't either of those for the new database either.
+You won't need either of those for the new database either.
 Drop `second_table` from your database.
 Here's an example:

 ```sql
 DROP TABLE table_name;